 Further information can be found by clicking below:

 In addition to the work being carried out by the City, planning of the City’s coastline plays a large part in its ongoing monitoring and management.
 Foreshore Management Plans are a requirement for all developments affecting the coast and provide detail on future land uses within foreshore reserves with the aim to minimise the impacts of development.

-See the Foreshore Management Plan Assessment Process for more information on how the City assesses foreshore management plans.
+See the Foreshore Management Plan Guidelines for more information on the process for assessment as well as the preparation and submission requirements for foreshore management plans.
 For a list of all FMPs that have been endorsed by Council to date and a map of the Wanneroo coastline that illustrates the applicable areas see below:

 - Foreshore Management Plan Map

 - Capricorn Yanchep Part 1 Report - Foreshore Management Plan

 - Capricorn Yanchep Part 2 Appendices – Foreshore Management Plan